wazuh/wazuh-qa/docs/tests/integration/test_fim/test_files/test_basic_usage/test_basic_usage_wildcards.md

 ## Test logic

 The test creates a group of directories that match wildcards expressions and other that doesn't match the expressions set in syscheck directories to be monitored.
-Then, the test will create, modify and delete files inside a folder.
-The test will expect events only if the folder where the changes are made matches the configured expresion
+Then, the test will create, modify and delete files inside a folder passed as argument.
+The test will expect events only if the folder where the changes are made matches the expresion previously set under syscheck stanza.

 ## Execution result